-Japanese Koshu: Wineries to watch - Decanter
+Japanese Koshu: Wines to try - Decanter

 Viticulture

-During the growing season, typhoons can bring a lot of rain which threatens the bunches with rot.
+During the growing season, typhoons can bring a lot of rain, which threatens the bunches with rot.
 This is countered by training the vines high above the ground on a pergola system to encourage airflow.
 Some vineyards even adorn individual bunches with hats that protect them from rain; an incredible display of attention to detail!

 Flavour

 A delicate and aromatic grape variety, Koshu produces refreshing still and sparkling wines that display distinctly Eastern flavours such as yuzu and creamed rice.
-Suffice to say, thanks to the high acidity and lightness of this variety, it is a perfect pairing for Japanese cuisine, particularly sushi.
+Suffice to say, thanks to the high acidity and lightness of this variety, it’s a perfect pairing for Japanese cuisine, particularly sushi.